SanteonNL/shared-care-planning/input/pagecontent/overview.md

 - **basedOn**: References to other requests that the task is based on.
 MUST contain one reference to a SCP-CarePlan.
 - **focus**: A reference to the request-resource that the task is focused on. (e.g. a [ServiceRequest](https://hl7.org/fhir/R4/servicerequest.html), [MedicationRequest](https://hl7.org/fhir/R4/medicationrequest.html) or [DeviceRequest](https://hl7.org/fhir/R4/devicerequest.html))
 - **code**: The type of task to be performed (e.g. approval, fullfilment, suspend or resume)
-- **status**: The current status of the task (e.g., draft, requested, received, accepted, in-progress, on-hold, completed, cancelled, entered-in-error, rejected).
+- **status**: The current status of the task (requested, received, accepted, in-progress, on-hold, completed, cancelled, entered-in-error, rejected).
 - **requester**: The individual or organization who initiated the task.
 - **owner**: The individual or organization responsible for the task.
 - **for**: The patient for whom the task is being performed.